Go to content

 The Québec Ombudsman reviews complaints from persons, enterprises, groups or associations who believe that they have been unfairly or improperly treated by a Government of Québec department or agency or by an institution in the health and social services network (second-level recourse in this sector).
 Do you have a complaint?
 Then feel free to contact us.
 Your file will be handled in complete confidentiality.

 Our investigation results outline the facts and explain the action taken by the Québec Ombudsman.
-This week must-read: a citizen complained to the Québec Ombudsman that the Commission de la santé et sécurité du travail (CSST) refused to reimburse medication expenses.
+This week must-read: the daughter of a user with lung cancer complained to the Québec Ombudsman because her father, who should have been admitted to the palliative care unit, ended up in the surgical unit because of a bed shortage.